it21024818/Scan-GO-SwiftUI/README.md

 #### 09. Reflection

-~Implement additional features like shopping list creation and loyalty program integration.
+~Implement additional features like loyalty program integration.
 ~Enhance the user interface with animations and micro-interactions for a more polished experience.
 ~Explore integrating with the supermarket's backend systems for real-time product information and inventory updates.